-- 8.10 Editing commences during price collection by field officers.
-The handheld computer used to collect the prices has facilities designed to help the field officers edit the information as it is being collected.
-Examples of these edit checks are: - immediate calculation of the percentage change in price for the item; - a facility for storing annotations about the price, such as notes from a discussion that they may have had with the store's staff about a change in the price; and - a facility for entering an edit symbol that describes the change in price.
-The edit symbol must be consistent with the price movement.
-For example, if a price fall for an item occurs because it is on special, the edit symbol accompanying the recording of the price will identify that this is the reason for the price fall. - 8.11 Further editing checks, mainly to do with overall consistency, are performed back in the office.
+- 8.14 Editing commences during price collection by field officers.
+The mobile device used to collect prices has functions designed to help field officers edit the information as it is being collected.
+Examples of these edit checks are: - immediate calculation of the percentage change in price for the item; - a function for storing annotations about the price, such as notes from a discussion that they may have had with the store's staff about a change in the price;

-QUALITY ADJUSTMENT BY FIELD OFFICERS
+EDITING BY FIELD OFFICERS continued